JJTofflemire/Signal-Server/README.md

 - Fix the screwy `docker-compose` first run requirement

+- For "real" deployment, the build container and runtime container should be seperated

+    - This should be easy to do with a bash script and two `eclipse temurin` images, but is overkill for now

 ### Extra Credit

 - Write scripts for AWS / Google Cloud cli